dhunganaPradeep/Java/Assignments/Networking/readme.md

   **Socket :-**

-      * Combination of IP address and Port number is called the the Socket.
+      * Combination o fIP address and Port number is called the Socket.

       * Socket is the end point for the communication.

-      * Different types of the Socket are:
+      * Different types of the Socket are :

             a.
 TCP Socket

             b.
 Datagram Socket

             c.
 Raw Socket Interface

-      * It works as an interface between an Application layer and Transport Layer
+      * It works as an interface between an Application layer and Transport Layer.

    **IP Addresses :-**